kmfeng/Variational-Autodecoder/README.md

 Implementation of [Variational Auto-decoder](https://arxiv.org/pdf/1903.00840.pdf) (A. Zadeh, Y.C.
-Lim, P. Liang, L.-P. Morency, 2019.), by Yao Chong Lim.
+Lim, P. Liang, L.-P. Morency, 2019.).
+Code is implemented and made easy to run by Yao Chong Lim.
 Our paper shows that encoderless implementation of the AEVB algorithm (called Variational Auto-Decoder) shows very promising performance in generative modeling from data with missingness (low and high missingness).
 Furthermore, we show that for a probabilistic decoder with only one mode, the approximate posterior disitrbution can be infered efficiently using only gradient ascend (or descned) without the need for MCMC sampling from the decoder.

 ![alt text](https://github.com/A2Zadeh/Variational-Autodecoder/blob/master/VAD.png)